cosmos/ibc-rs/docs/architecture/adr-007-light-client-contexts.md

     + By giving the light clients access to `ValidationContext` and `ExecutionContext`, we're effectively giving them the same capabilities as the core handlers.
     + Although our current model is that all code is trusted (including light clients we didn't write), restraining the capabilities we give to light clients at the very least eliminates a class of bugs (e.g. calling the wrong method), and serves as documentation for exactly what the light client will need.

-This ADR is all about fixing this issue; namely, to enable light clients to impose a `Context` trait for the host to implement.
-We loosely say that the light client "specifies dependencies on the host".
+This ADR is all about fixing this issue; namely, to enable light clients to define a `Context` trait for the host to implement.
+One way to see this is that this new architecture allows light clients to define their own `ValidationContext` and `ExecutionContext`.

 [ADR 4]: ../architecture/adr-004-light-client-crates-extraction.md
 [later improved]: https://github.com/cosmos/ibc-rs/pull/584